jqxue1999/RPNet/README.md

 Through these figures, we can know this method is an effective way when sigma is optimal.
 But when sigma turn to larger than 0.2, the defense will no longer effective.

-#### add gaussian noise at input layer
+#### exp2: add gaussian noise at input layer

 In this part, I implemented the method mentioned in this [paper](https://proceedings.neurips.cc/paper/2021/file/3eb414bf1c2a66a09c185d60553417b8-Paper.pdf) and the results will be presented in the next section.

-#### add gaussian noise at output layer
+#### exp3: add gaussian noise at output layer

 Firstly, in this [paper](https://proceedings.neurips.cc/paper/2021/file/3eb414bf1c2a66a09c185d60553417b8-Paper.pdf), the author mentioned an improved version of RND.
 Training the model with gaussian noise in order to mitigate the effect of adding noise on the model on clean images.
 Because the larger sigma is, the better efficiency of defense is, but the lower accuracy on clean images is.

-However, there is another question: how do decide the sigma of gaussian noise added on the training dataset.
+However, there is another question: how to decide the sigma of gaussian noise added on the training dataset.
 Dr. Lou mentioned a new idea to add random gaussian noise on it; each training epoch chooses one sigma at random.
 Intuitively, the model training in this way can have a better performance than using a fixed sigma.